Major Update to Standard Aircraft Model Library

 The workshop will also include an introduction to heavy duty pavement design for container terminals and airports.

 These courses are recognized by Engineers Australia for Continuing Professional Development (CPD) purposes.

-- Flexible Pavement Design – Principles & Practices – 2 day course – Brisbane
+- Flexible Pavement Design – Principles & Practices – 2 day course – Adelaide

-- Mechanistic Pavement Design – CIRCLY – Brisbane
+- Mechanistic Pavement Design – CIRCLY – Adelaide

 - Flexible Pavement Design – Principles & Practices – 2 day course – Sydney

 - Mechanistic Pavement Design – CIRCLY – Sydney

 on 18th Jun 2020 8:30:am